asmodeus812/elearning/java-se-study/java-ocp/ocp-practice/8-practice-questions.md

 C. The code compiles but outputs something else.
 D. The code does not compile.

-5. How many of the types ArrayList, List, and Object can fill in the blank to produce code that compiles?
+5. How many of the types `ArrayList`, List, and Object can fill in the blank to produce code that compiles?

 ```java
 List frisbees = new ____________();
 ```

-We can only create array list, the rest like List which is an interface we can not create an instance of and we can also not assign new Object to List, even though the Object class as we know has a no-args constructor that is public and accessible
+We can only create array list, the rest like List which is an interface we can not create an instance of and we can also not assign new Object to List, even though the Object class as we know has a `no-args constructor` that is public and accessible

 A. None